jayden38/mitum-currency-doc/docs/run-node.rst

 Overview
 ----------------

-여기서 노드를 실행하기 위한 과정을 설명합니다.
+Here we will explain the process for running the node.

 .. note::

-  * Digest API가 mitum-currency에 포함되어 있어 기본적으로 API 서비스를 제공합니다.
+  * Digest API is included in Mitum currency, so API service is provided by default.
-  * Digest를 위한 설정은 `Configuration`_ 을 확인하여 주십시오.
+  * Please check :ref:`node configure` for setting for Digest.
-  * Digest를 설정하지 않으면, API 서비스를 위한 데이터를 따로 처리하여야 합니다.
+  * If Digest is not set, data for API service must be processed separately.

-Node 설정하기
+Setting up Node
 ---------------------
-* 노드를 실행하기전 `configuration`_ 을 위해 tutorial.yml을 준비하여 주십시오.
+* Please prepare tutorial.yml for :ref:`node configure` before running node.

-Standalone 노드 실행하기
+Running the standalone node
 ----------------------------------

 Node init
 ..............

-* 먼저 genesis block과 genesis account을 먼저 생성하여야 합니다.
+* First, the genesis block and genesis account must be created.
-* genesis block 생성을 통해서 main currency가 발행되고 genesis account의 balance에 저장됩니다.
+* The main currency is issued through the creation of the genesis block and stored in the balance of the genesis account.
 * tutorial.yml : config file

 .. code-block:: sh